 - Something unique.
 It can be a product, service or experience.

-- You should pick a prize that showcases quality and even a little prestige.
+- You should pick a prize that showcases the quality and even a little prestige.
 You might be held back by anxiety about giving away such a unique, or even pricey prize, but you must offer something that gets your people excited to take the next step.

 - Make sure you pick a prize that is relevant to your fans and your niche.
 Any business can give away a free iPad or a Chromebook, but it takes thought and passion that stirs emotion to offer something that relates viscerally to your brand and target audience.